University of San Carlos: International Linkages

+British Council United Kingdom and Philippines Transnational Education (TNE) bilateral cooperation with the Commission of Higher Education (CHED) granted in 2017 long-term institutional support and funding to USC School of Engineering dual graduate studies program on Doctor of Engineering with Coventry University in London, and the USC School of Architecture, Fine Arts and Design graduate program on Master of Design and Arts with Cardiff Metropolitan University in London.

 University publications

 Today's Carolinian

 The official student publication of USC is Today's Carolinian (TC), which is run by its editorial board and staff composed of graduate and undergraduate students of the university.
 The official slogan of the publication is "Our Commitment.
 Your Paper."
-According to its website and Facebook page, the publication began as a re-established student publication of the University of San Carlos during the 80's, almost 10 years after Marcos' Martial Law seized the existence of student publications and other student institutions nationwide.
-It happened when the students launched its first strike against the administration to reinstate the student council and the student publication of the USC.
+According to its website and Facebook page, the publication began as a re-established student publication of the University of San Carlos during the 80s, almost 10 years after Marcos' Martial Law seized the existence of student publications and other student institutions nationwide.
+It happened when the students launched their first strike against the administration to reinstate the student council and the student publication of the USC.
 The students were victorious in reinstating the student government.
 The latter eventually brought back the student publication in September 1983.
 After some time in the early 2000s, the publication was shut down again and, with the efforts of the university's supreme student council, re-emerged in 2012.